The super guide to North Sardinia to discover what to see and do on your next trip among the most beautiful beaches, places, stories and traditions.

 About 20 minutes from Sassari, near the 131 state road, a tall bell tower stands out in the middle of a green valley in the Codrongianos area.
 This is the Basilica of the Santissima Trinità di Saccargia, the most famous Romanesque church in Sardinia.
 It is renowned for its two-colour pattern of horizontal stripes made of white limestone and dark basalt stone.
 The church was consecrated in 1116 and, next to it, we can admire the ruins of the monastery and cloister.
 This area has always been considered sacred and the echo of ancient cults.

 There are many castles in Sardinia.
-One of the most impressive in the North is the Doria Castle at Chiaramonti in the Sassari area.
+One of the most impressive in the North is the Doria Castle in Chiaramonti in the Sassari area.
 Its ruins stand on a hill 465 metres above sea level, overlooking the entire Anglona valley and, on clear days, the coasts of Corsica.

-...and abandoned mines
+The abandoned mines in Argentiera

 The Argentiera is located halfway between Alghero, Stintino and Porto Torres.
 Here, the ruins of the old lead-argent mine and the ghost village overlook a grey beach and a bluer-than-usual sea.
 Here, you will experience the silence of a place frozen in time.
 Once, this was the most productive mining settlement in the North of the island.
 Now, it is the "Open Mar-Miniera Argentiera", the first open-air mining museum, part of Sardinia's geo-mineral park and a UNESCO World Heritage Site.